LefaMoraba/BFS/README.md

 # BFS
-csolving a maze using bfs
+solving a maze using bfs